rickNoise/chirpy/README.md

 - [sqlc](https://sqlc.dev/) used for compiling sql queries to type-safe Go code
 - [golang-jwt](https://github.com/golang-jwt/jwt) used for authentication

+## Functionality

+### Users

+- Create a new user: POST /api/users
+- Log in a user: POST /api/login
+- Update a user's email and password: PUT /api/users
+- Upgrade a user to a paid tier: POST /api/polka/webhooks

+### Authentication

+- Create a new access token: POST /api/refresh
+- Revoke a refresh token: POST /api/revoke

+### Chirps (Tweets)

+- Create a new chirp: POST /api/chirps
+- Get an existing chirp by ID: GET /api/chirps/{chirpID}
+- Get all chirps or all chirps by a specific user ID: GET /api/chirps
+- Delete a chirp: DELETE /api/chirps/{chirpID}

 ## Project Structure

 ### main.go